-Lyft raises forecast for 2019 as price war with Uber eases, ridership rises
+Lyft sees ride-hailing price war easing, sending Uber and Lyft shares up

-(Reuters) - Lyft Inc posted a robust jump in revenue on Wednesday in its second-quarter results, allowing the ride-hailing company to lift its forecasts as more riders used the service and price competition with rival Uber eased.

-The company boosted its revenue outlook for the year to above Wall Street estimates and estimated third-quarter sales would exceed expectations, sending shares up 11.6% after hours.
+A loss of $2.23 per share in the quarter was worse than the $1.74 per-share loss expected, on average, by analysts, according to IBES data from Refinitiv.

+Still, Lyft’s raising its outlook for revenue and adjusted losses for the full year were “welcome signs,” said Wedbush analyst Ygal Arounian.

-A 72% jump in revenue was fueled by more active riders, who spent about a quarter more than they had a year ago.
+Lyft’s 72% jump in revenue was fueled by more active riders, who spent about a quarter more than they had a year ago.

-“Wall Street has been eager for us to demonstrate our path for profitability,” Chief Financial Officer Brian Roberts told Reuters, saying strength in Lyft’s core ride-hailing business would “allow us to deliver more operating leverage.”

 Roberts said that pricing for rides had become “more rational” in the quarter, meaning that Lyft spends less on promotions to beat rival Uber.
+He also said that the company was focused on profitable growth, rather than growth at all costs.

 Shares of Lyft are down 25% since their market debut on March 29, erasing about $5 billion from its market capitalization, as investors continue to question whether the ride-hailing industry can be profitable.

-Lyft and larger rival Uber Technologies Inc both loss-making, have historically relied on heavy subsidization to attract riders.
+Lyft and larger rival Uber, both loss-making, have historically relied on heavy subsidization to attract riders.
 While the companies last quarter reported signs that price competition was easing, both are also spending to expand services into areas including self-driving technology for Lyft and food delivery for Uber.

 On average, Lyft received $39.77 in revenue from each of its nearly 22 million active riders in its second quarter as a public company, a 22% rise in revenue per rider and 41% increase in riders over the same period in 2018.